OCR-D/ocr-d.github.io/projects.md

 recognition, OCR).
 This software has a history of more than 30 years of continuous development and improvements.
-In the small group of open source products for OCR Tesseract belongs to the programs with the best recognition rates.Since end of 2016 Tesseract supports state-of-the-art text recognition by neural networks (LSTM).The context of OCR-D requires well defined interfaces for OCR software.
+In the small group of open source products for OCR Tesseract belongs to the programs with the best recognition rates.
+Since end of 2016 Tesseract supports state-of-the-art text recognition by neural networks (LSTM).
+The context of OCR-D requires well defined interfaces for OCR software.
 The project will actively contribute to the definition of such interfaces.
 It will implement them for Tesseract to allow inclusion of Tesseract in an OCR workflow.
 We also strive to improve the stability,